 Set Realistic Expectations

-While slowing weight loss and building muscle might help, they won't make loose skin disappear, especially if your major weight loss involves shedding more than 50 pounds, or if you had been overweight for a long time before losing tweight.
+While slowing weight loss and building muscle might help, they won't make loose skin disappear, especially if your weight loss involves shedding more than 50 pounds or if you had been overweight for a long time before losing weight.
 At that point, your skin may have stretched to the point that it loses some elasticity, so it's not able to shrink back and accommodate your new smaller size.

-While loose skin might affect your confidence, remember that it's actually a sign of the enormous step you've taken to improve your health and live a happy, healthy lifestyle.
-Keep in mind that everyone has body insecurities, and work toward accepting and loving your body for all that it does for you every day -- not stressing out over a bit of excess skin.
+While loose skin or fat might affect your confidence, remember that it's actually a sign of the enormous step you've taken to improve your health and live a happy, healthy lifestyle.
+Keep in mind that everyone has body insecurities, and work toward accepting and loving your body for all that it does for you every day — not stressing out over a bit of excess skin.

 Loose skin on your arms may cause discomfort from chafing or become infected because of your difficulty in keeping your skin clean and dry.
 If that happens, or if lifestyle modifications aren't working, and you're adamant about getting rid of it, talk to your physician about the benefits of surgery.